-Hysteropexy is contraindicated in cases of uterine prolapse with cervical elongation because of its high rate of prolapse recurrence.
-4.5.8 Compared to hysterectomy, hysteropexy is associated with less blood loss, shorter operating time, and faster return to work.
+Hysteropexy is contraindicated in cases of uterine prolapse with cervical elongation because of its high rate of prolapse recurrence.^{3,4,8} Compared to hysterectomy, hysteropexy is associated with less blood loss, shorter operating time, and faster return to work.
 Other advantages of hysteropexy include fertility sparing and natural timing of menopause.
-The main disadvantages of hysteropexy are long-term prolapse repair outcomes and the need to continue surveillance for gynecological cancers.
-8

-In women with no fertility desire (as in our patient), vaginal hysterectomy should be preferred to the uterine-sparing procedures mentioned above.
-Furthermore, total vaginal hysterectomy is preferred over a uterine-sparing technique or a supracervical hysterectomy where cervical elongation (as in the present case) is a factor.
+The main disadvantages of hysteropexy are long-term prolapse repair outcomes and the need to continue surveillance for gynecological cancers.8 In women with no fertility desire (as in our patient), vaginal hysterectomy should be preferred to the uterine-sparing procedures mentioned above.
+Furthermore, total vaginal hysterectomy is preferred over a uterine-sparing technique or a supracervical hysterectomy where cervical elongation (as in the present case) is a factor.5

 Vaginal hysterectomy in cases with cervical elongation requires a longer operating time.
-There is also difficulty in anterior and posterior colpotomy steps due to the greater number of clamps required to be applied to the sacrouterine and cardinal ligaments [Figure 3 e-g].9 the vaginal attachments to the cervix.
+There is also difficulty in anterior and posterior colpotomy steps due to the greater number of clamps required to be applied to the sacrouterine and cardinal ligaments [Figure 3 e-g].9

+The surgical steps we performed were consistent with those of classical vaginal hysterectomy, with the addition of strategies from the laparoscopic approach.^{10,11} First, continue to completely excise the vaginal attachments to the cervix.
 This will allow the uterus to descend into the operative field and improve exposure/visualization.
 Second, as the cardinal ligament is reached, separate the leaves of the broad ligament to visualize the uterine vessels; isolate the descending uterine branches at the three and nine o'clock positions.
 Third, continue to secure the uterine vessels laterally until the lower uterine segment is reached.
-Fourth, once the ascending branches of the uterine artery are isolated, the vesicouterine peritoneal fold can be approached from lateral to medial, and anterior entry can be accomplished.
+Fourth, once the ascending branches of the uterine artery are isolated, the vesicouterine peritoneal fold can be approached from lateral to medial, and anterior entry can be accomplished.10